devfire/corrosion/README.md

 1. The proxy parses command-line arguments or environment variables for bind and destination configuration
 2. The proxy binds to the specified local address and listens for incoming connections
 3. For each new connection, a separate Tokio task is spawned to handle it concurrently
-4. **Fault injection is applied** (if enabled) before and during connection handling
+4. **Fault injection is applied** (if enabled) during connection handling
 5. Each connection handler establishes a connection to the destination server
-6. Data is forwarded bidirectionally with fault injection applied to each data packet
+6. Data is forwarded bidirectionally with **per-packet fault injection** applied to each data packet
 7. Connections are properly closed when either side disconnects
 8. Errors are handled gracefully and logged with connection details